 October 2016 Gateway Network, our apostolic ministry that comes alongside other churches to mentor them and provide resources, launched at Gateway Conference.

 Where Gateway Church is today and where we are going all began with a single step of faith that started a journey to see people saved, healed, set free, discipled, equipped, empowered, and serving.
-We are now one church meeting in multiple locations seeking the Lord’s direction for our future and watching God’s plans for us unfold as we plant and oversee multiple campuses throughout the Metroplex and across the United States.
+We are now one church with more than 39,000 active members meeting in multiple locations seeking the Lord’s direction for our future and watching God’s plans for us unfold as we plant and oversee multiple campuses throughout the Metroplex and across the United States.